-Other well-regarded surveys have said the opposite — that one in every three workers is now self-employed on a full- or part-time basis today.
-Moreover, they contend that the “freelance economy” is growing three times faster than the overall workforce.Â
+Other well-regarded surveys have said the opposite.
+In fact, one claims that one in every three workers is now self-employed on a full- or part-time basis.
+Moreover, other research says that the “freelance economy” is growing three times faster than the overall workforce.

 Which numbers are accurate?
 Unfortunately neither — or, perhaps, both.
 Understanding why gives a glimpse at the complexity of a modern world that’s increasingly built on side hustles.